HLRS/genproxy/README.md

-# How to generate proxy certificates #
+# Genproxy - create GSI proxy credentials with just OpenSSL and Bash#

-The genproxy script can be used to generate a globus-style proxy.
-This script
+The `genproxy` script can be used to generate a GSI proxy credential (GPC) just like `grid-proxy-init`.
+But this script:

-* is written as a bash shell script
+* is written as a Bash shell script
-* Uses only openssl commands to generate a proxy.
+* uses only OpenSSL commands to generate a proxy
-* requires openssl 0.9.8 or higher to be installed in order to generate the new RFC3820 style proxy certificates.
-* Uses none of the Globus toolkit itself.
+* uses none of the Globus Toolkit itself

 Usage is as follows:

 ```
-./genproxy --help
+$ ./genproxy --help
-genproxy version 1.0
+genproxy version 1.6
-This script will generate a X509 grid proxy pretty much like globus' grid-proxy-init
+This script will generate a GSI proxy credential pretty much like globus' grid-proxy-init

   Options
   [--help]          Displays usage.